melvinm7/melvinm7/README.md

 ### Hi there 👋

-🎓 I'm currently a Computer Science @ Georgia State Univeristy graduating in May 2023.
+🎓 I graduated from Georgia State Univeristy with a Bachelors in Computer Science.

 🌱 I’m currently learning React.js